breatheco-de/content/src/content/lesson/building-apis-with-python-flask.md

 ## Ready to start coding?

-We have prepared this live coding example that you can run yourself in Gitpod and use it as a base for your project.
+We have prepared this live coding example that you can run yourself in GitHub Codespaces or Gitpod and use it as a base for your project.

 Flask Rest Hello: [https://github.com/4GeeksAcademy/flask-rest-hello](https://github.com/4GeeksAcademy/flask-rest-hello)